veit/python-basics-tutorial/docs/libs/install.rst

    updates.
 We only restrict the version numbers to be used in the event of problems.
 For apps, however, we specify the version numbers.

-We use `PDM <https://pdm-project.org/en/latest>`_ to specify the versions for our applications and maintain cross-platform lock files.
-PDM also supports the management of virtual environments with ``pdm venv activate``.
+To pin versions for our applications and maintain cross-platform lock files, we use :ref:`uv`. ``uv`` also helps us maintain :ref:`reproducible Python environments <reproduce-virtual-env>`.

 … of Python
 :::::::::::